Our mission is to help every camper grow into the champion they are intended to be.

 At mealtimes, campers are responsible for cleaning and clearing their table.
 Each morning, they make their beds and prepare their cabins for inspection.

-Reasonable Risk refers to Champions’ support of campers as they reach for new heights (i.e. learn to swim) and overcome old fears (i.e. ride a horse for the first time).
+Reasonable Risk refers to Champions’ support of campers as they reach for new heights (i.e. learn to swim) and overcome old fears (i.e. go rock climbing for the first time).

 Reaching Out encourages campers to make friends with new people each year, and is critical to welcoming first-time campers to the Champions family.